ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

 ------------------

-The goal of this task is to add functions to the existing Ivy API which would help implmentation of many of the functions in the frontend.
+The goal of this task is to add functions to the existing Ivy API which would help with the implementation for many of the functions in the frontend.

 Your task is to implement these functions in Ivy, along with their Implementation in the respective backends which are :code:`Jax`, :code:`PyTorch`, :code:`TensorFlow`